Avaje Config

 Running app

-There are four main ways to provide configuration used for the purpose of running the application.
+There are five main ways to provide configuration used for the purpose of running the application.

 1. Default values via main resources

-We can provide "default" configuration values by putting into src/main/resources either application.yaml or application.properties.
+We can provide "default" configuration values by putting into src/main/resources a application.yaml or application.properties file.

-These values act as default values and can be overwritten by configuration provided by other sources such as files specified by command line arguments.
+These values act as default values and can be overwritten by configuration provided by other sources such as files specified by command line arguments/profiles/load.properties.

 2. Command line arguments